gree/unity-webview/README.md

 #### Margin Adjustment for Keyboard Popup
 This plugin adjusts the bottom margin temporarily when the keyboard pops up to keep the focused input field displayed.
 This adjustment is however disabled for some cases (non-fullscreen mode or both portrait/landscape are enabled) to avoid odd behaviours (cf. https://github.com/gree/unity-webview/pull/809 ).
 Please define `UNITYWEBVIEW_ANDROID_FORCE_MARGIN_ADJUSTMENT_FOR_KEYBOARD` to force the margin adjustment even for these cases.

-#### How to build WebViewPlugin-*.aar.tmpl
+#### How to build WebViewPlugin.androidlib

-UnityWebViewPostprocessBuild.cs will select one of WebViewPlugin-*.aar.tmpl depending on EditorUserSettings.development.
-You can build these files as below:
+*NOTE: You may directly edit java source and other code in WebViewPlugin.androidlib.*

 1. Install Unity 2019.4.40f1 with Android Build Support by Unity Hub.
    * Also install Unity 5.6.1f1 from https://unity.com/ja/releases/editor/whats-new/5.6.1 and specify `--zorderpatch` if you need to include CUnityPlayer and CUnityPlayerActivity (cf. [Unity 5.x or older](#unity-5x-or-older)).
 2. Open Terminal (mac) or Git Bash (windows), `cd plugins/Android`, and invoke `./install.sh`.

-If successful, you should find `build/Packager/Assets/Plugins/Android/WebViewPlugin-*.aar.tmpl`. install.sh has the following options:
+If successful, you should find `build/Packager/Assets/Plugins/Android/WebViewPlugin.androidlib`. install.sh has the following options:

 ```
 Usage: ./install.sh [OPTIONS]